FranciscoTrigo/trigomijesBlog/content/posts/migrateToAWSCloudChallenge/index.md

 tags:
   - hugo
   - AWS
-series:
   - Cloud Resume Challenge
 ---

 I am doing the [Cloud Resume Challenge](https://cloudresumechallenge.dev/), but the domain that I wanted to use for it was already being used for this blog, and it was deployed with Netlify.
-Here is how I migrated it over.
+Here is how I migrated it over to AWS.
 <!--more-->

 Netlify is very useful for deploying static sites like this (I'm using Hugo), and I've used it for a while, both for this blog and other sites in the past.
-However, I decided to migrate to AWS because of the Cloud Resume Challenge and because I want to have more hands-on experience with AWS.
+However, I decided to migrate to AWS for the Cloud Resume Challenge and because I want to have more hands-on experience with AWS.

 Here is what I needed to do: